Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Packaging as received from Aliexpress (2019)
 ![](/Pictures/Box_content_1.jpg)

 Any attempt to find relevant informations about the "KONG FENG INDUSTRIAL CO.
-LTF,." was of course a fail.
+LTD,." was of course a fail.

 ![](/Pictures/Box_content_2.jpg)